tlevine/www.thomaslevine.com/content/!/scarsdale-assessment-distribution/index.md

 I've been learning fun things about the financial structure of Scarsdale, Westchester and New York through studies like this.
 I hope I managed to convey some of the knowledge to you.

+Here are some ways of building on the current analysis.

+* Look for properties with unusual combinations of exemptions.
+* Parse more information from the roll.
+* Figure out why the exemption amount from the roll is different from the amount from the New York website.